Driver Behavior Monitoring System - The Ultimate Guide

 Vehicle and driver behavior data helps businesses record daily vehicle activity without physically reaching inside the hood of a vehicle to extract information.
 This data gives users a powerful look at the health of their business through custom vehicle statistics about their fleet’s activity.
 This type of deep data goes beyond track-and-trace information by steering a company’s focus towards items, such as the total time spent at a job site, that may have been previously overlooked.
 In-depth data leads to more informed business decisions that can impact a company’s financial success.

 The versatility of fleet data helps track and monitor fuel waste and related costs, distances and miles traveled, idle time including power take-off (PTO) time, and driving habits, for single vehicles, sub-group or an entire fleet.
-GPS tracking software provide a full view of this fleet performance data, including the lowest and highest ranking vehicles for each of the metrics, giving users a handful of productivity, diagnostics and maintenance data.
+GPS fleet tracking software provide a full view of this fleet performance data, including the lowest and highest ranking vehicles for each of the metrics, giving users a handful of productivity, diagnostics and maintenance data.

-Overall, actionable vehicle data can benefit even the smallest of fleets.
+Overall, actionable vehicle tracking data can benefit even the smallest of fleets.
 Obvious GPS data can give you peace of mind when you want to ask “Where are my vehicles?” but using comprehensive fleet data as part of everyday fleet management can help cut down fuel consumption and other inefficiencies, increasing a fleet’s lifespan, productivity levels and cost savings.

 Total Miles Driven